Transnistria: Government and politics

 Transnistria is a semi-presidential republic with a powerful presidency.
 The president is directly elected for a maximum of two consecutive five-year terms.
 The current President is Vadim Krasnoselsky.

 The Supreme Council is a unicameral legislature.
-It has 43 members who are elected for 5-year terms.
+It has 33 members who are elected for 5-year terms.
 Elections take place within a multi-party system.
 The majority in the supreme council belongs to the Renewal movement that defeated the Republic party affiliated with Igor Smirnov in 2005 and performed even better in the 2010 and 2015 elections.
 Elections in Transnistria are not recognised by international bodies such as the European Union, as well as numerous individual countries, who called them a source of increased tensions.

 There is disagreement over whether elections in Transnistria are free and fair.
 The political regime has been described as one of "super-presidentialism" before the 2011 constitutional reform.
 During the 2006 presidential election, the registration of opposition candidate Andrey Safonov was delayed until a few days before the vote, so that he had little time to conduct an election campaign.
-Some sources consider election results suspect.
 In 2001, in one region it was reported that Igor Smirnov collected 103.6% of the votes.
 The PMR government said "the government of Moldova launched a campaign aimed at convincing international observers not to attend" an election held on 11 December 2005 – but election monitors from the Russian-led Commonwealth of Independent States ignored that and declared the ballot democratic.